Your cart

 The terpene is also a major element in hops, the plant that serves as the main flavoring agent in beer.
 As a result, beer lovers will recognize some of the same bitter, earthy, and peppery notes myrcene produces in their favorite beverages.

-Reported Benefits & Effects
+Reported Benefits & Effects of the Mycene Terpene

 What Is Humulene?

 Woodsy, earthy, and spicy, the humulene terpene is another heavy hitter in the cannabis realm.
-Like myrcene, it’s associated with the scent of beer, as it’s a major aromatic component of the hops plant.
+Like myrcene, it’s associated with the scent of hoppy beer, as it’s a major aromatic component of the hop plant.
 However, it also appears in many common herbs and spices.
-Strong yet subtle, herbal yet bracing, it’s a unique terpene that lends its properties to a wide variety of cannabis products and strains.
+Strong yet subtle, herbal yet bracing, it’s a terpene that lends its properties to a wide variety of cannabis products and strains.

 Scent & Taste